 Once you've done that, or elected not to, you can click the Edit button for the effect to adjust the effect.

-With the effect editor window open, you can make any adjustments you wish to the effect.
+Make any adjustments you wish to the effect.
 This is a situation in which Live fade preview can be very helpful.
 It's turned on by default, but if you've turned it off, consider turning it back on when adjusting audio effects in a Fade cue.
 That way, you can make adjustments in the Fade cue while the target Audio cue is running, so that you can hear those adjustments in real time.

 When you're done, close the editor window.